Jowell & Randy: El Momento

 During early 2008, they were featured alongside De La Ghetto on the remix version of "Inalcanzable" by Mexican Latin pop group RBD.
 The song received a Premio Juventud for The Perfect Combo on July 17, 2008.
-After the expiration of their contract with Warner Latina, the duo received various offers by record labels including Sony Music Latin, Machete Music and WY Records.
+After the expiration of their contract with Warner Latina, the duo received various offers by record labels including Sony Music Latin, Machete Music, and WY Records.
 During mid-2009, Jowell & Randy signed with the latter, founded by Grammy Award-winners Wisin & Yandel, who were the most interested in them, according to Jowell.
 On January 12, 2010, the duo released their first mixtape, titled Tengan Paciencia, which served as a prelude to their second studio album, scheduled to be released during the rest of the year.
 The mixtape compiled various duo and solo guest features by Jowell and Randy, as well as songs that were discarded for the final tracklist of their next album.

 El Momento was released on May 4, 2010, under White Lion and WY, with Elías de León and Wisin & Yandel as executive producers.
-It featured reggaeton artists Wisin & Yandel, Franco El Gorila, Tico El Inmigrante, Yaviah, Gadiel, Guelo Star, Cultura Profética, De La Ghetto, Plan B and Cosculluela.
+It featured reggaeton artists Wisin & Yandel, Franco El Gorila, Tico El Inmigrante, Yaviah, Gadiel, Guelo Star, Cultura Profética, De La Ghetto, Plan B, and Cosculluela.
 Latin Grammy Award-winner Tainy was among the producers of the album.
-In the United States, El Momento peaked at number 112 on the Billboard 200 and at number 2 on Top Latin Albums on May 22, 2010.
-Internationally, the album peaked at number 53 in Mexico on May 25, 2010, and remained on the chart for five weeks.
+In the United States, El Momento peaked at No. 112 on the Billboard 200 and at No. 2 on Top Latin Albums on May 22, 2010.
+Internationally, the album went to No. 53 in Mexico on May 25, 2010, and remained on the chart for five weeks.
 The album garnered the duo a People en Español Award for Best Urban Singer or Group on August 13, 2010 and a Billboard Latin Music Award nomination for Latin Rhythm Albums Artist of the Year – Duo or Group in 2011.
-The promotion for the album was accompanied by El Momento World Tour, which last from November 2010 to December 2011.
-In the Americas, Jowell & Randy performed in Chile, Colombia, Costa Rica, Dominican Republic, Guatemala, Honduras, Mexico, Nicaragua, Panama, Venezuela and the United States.
-In Europa, the duo performed in Belgium, France, Germany, Italy, Spain and Switzerland.
+The promotion for the album was accompanied by the El Momento World Tour from November 2010 to December 2011.
+In the Americas, Jowell & Randy performed in Chile, Colombia, Costa Rica, Dominican Republic, Guatemala, Honduras, Mexico, Nicaragua, Panama, Venezuela, and the United States.
+The duo also performed in Belgium, France, Germany, Italy, Spain and Switzerland.